innovait-dk/idp_learn/docs/guide/elements/database.md

 # Database

-Formålet med "Database" er at konfigurere, hvilken database du vil bruge i applikationen.
+The purpose of "Database" is to configure which database you want to use in the application.

-Der er 2 konfigurationsmuligheder:
+There are 2 configuration options:

-- Servernavn: navnet på SQL Serveren
+- Server name: the name of the SQL Server
-- Database: navnet på databasen
+- Database: the name of the database

-Ved at indtaste navnet på SQL Serveren præsenteres databasenavne i rullelisten under "Database".
-Vælg her Northwind og klik på "Gem".
+By entering the name of the SQL Server, the database names are presented in the dropdown list under "Database".
+Here, select Northwind and click on "Save".

 ![](../media/database_0.png)